 When you launch the docker for AWS CloudFormation stack, make sure you use the one for existing VPCs.
-This template will prompt you for the VPC and subnets that you want to use for Docker for AWS.
+This template prompts you for the VPC and subnets that you want to use for Docker for AWS.

 - Access to an AWS account with permissions to use CloudFormation and creating the following objects.
 Full set of required permissions.

 - IAM profiles